Subscribe to updates

 Leasehold Acquisition of Warehouse

-The report claims that in normal circumstances, it would be the Provider's responsibility to source warehousing to deliver the service.
+The report stated that in normal circumstances, it would be the provider's responsibility to source warehousing to deliver the service.
 However, given the cost of the emergency stand up and additional 6+6% margin OCC is paying to Millbrook, OCC explored opportunities to mitigate.
 It was suggested that, to save on the 6+6%, OCC could take on the lease of the warehouse directly.
 This would avoid the 6+6% payment, remove the risk of access issues in the event of another provider failure and is in alignment with OCC's ambition to become a corporate landlord in line with the approved Property Strategy.

 Attendees